UMI Framework

 @metaplex-foundation/mpl-core

-Next, you should create your Umi
+Next, you should create your `Umi` instance and install the `mplCore` plugin like so.

 import { createUmi } from '@metaplex-foundation/umi-bundle-defaults'